saiful9379/pybangla/README.md

-PYBANGLA is a python3 package for Bengala Number, DateTime and Text Normalizer.
+PYBANGLA is a python3 package for Bangla Number, DateTime and Text Normalizer and Date Extraction.
 This package can be used Normalize the text number and date (ex: number to text vice versa).
 This framework  also can be used Django, Flask, FastAPI, and others.
 PYBANGLA module supported operating system Linux/Unix, Mac OS and Windows.
 Available Features

 Features available in PYBANGLA: